reedlevinson/home/knowledge/units/all.md

 ## for emacs users

-If you use emacs on plank, we've configured it with a keystroke `^X-c` (ctrl-X c), which tells emacs to run `make -k` in a separate subwindow.
+If you use emacs on plink, we've configured it with a keystroke `^X-c` (ctrl-X c), which tells emacs to run `make -k` in a separate subwindow.
 If you get any compiler errors, type the keystroke ``^X-` `` (ctrl-X backquote) and emacs jumps to the right file and right line.
 It's handy!